Learn

 Prudential Emerging Visionaries Awards

 There are several winners of the Prudential Emerging Visionaries Award each year.
 This scholarship was previously known as the Spirit of Community Award and is open to high school students between 14 and 18 years old.
-There are 20 winners who each receive a trip to the Prudential headquarters for an Awards Summit along with the scholarship money.
+There are 20 winners who each receive a trip to the Prudential headquarters for an Awards Summit in addition to the scholarship money.

 • Award: $15,000 grand prize for one winner +